Logotipo de Revista Mexicana de Fitopatología

 Accepted: 16/July/2024 – Published: 08/August/2024DOI: https://doi.org/10.18781/R.MEX.FIT.2311-1

-Show Figures and Tables
+Show Figures and/or Tables

 • Open access